-In addition to the term loan, as of January 31, 2019, we have \$1.6 billion aggregate principal amount of Notes outstanding.
+As of January 31, 2021, we have \$1.65 billion aggregate principal amount of long-term notes payable outstanding.
 See Part II, Item 8, Note 8, "Borrowing Arrangements," in the Notes to Consolidated Financial Statements for further discussion.

 Our cash and cash equivalents are held by diversified financial institutions globally.
 Our primary commercial banking relationship is with Citigroup and its global affiliates.
 In addition, Citibank N.A., an affiliate of Citigroup, is one of the lead lenders and agent in the syndicate of our \$650.0 million line of credit.